ErdbeerenindenBergen/tenmo-venmo/capstone/README.md

 4. **[COMPLETE]** As an authenticated user of the system, I need to be able to *send* a transfer of a specific amount of TE Bucks to a registered user.
    1. **[COMPLETE]** I should be able to choose from a list of users to send TE Bucks to.
    2. **[COMPLETE]** I must not be allowed to send money to myself.
-   3. **[We need to change either the Dao or the services (not sure which yet) to address the following task.
-Currently displays as null]**
-   A transfer includes the User IDs of the from and to users and the amount of TE Bucks.
+   3. **[COMPLETE]** A transfer includes the User IDs of the from and to users and the amount of TE Bucks.
    4. **[COMPLETE]** The receiver's account balance is increased by the amount of the transfer.
    5. **[COMPLETE]** The sender's account balance is decreased by the amount of the transfer.
    6. **[COMPLETE: though -- error message could be more specific.]** I can't send more TE Bucks than I have in my account.